 A cancer diagnosis and potential treatments can be overwhelming.
-At the Abramson Cancer Center, we have navigators to offer you support and guidance at any point throughout your care here.
-Whether you have a new cancer diagnosis or the cancer came back, our navigators can help make sure you are set up with the appropriate providers and provide you with support and information.
+At Penn Medicine's Abramson Cancer Center, we have navigators to offer you support and guidance at any point throughout your care here.
+Whether you have a new cancer diagnosis or the cancer came back, our navigators can help make sure you are set up with the appropriate providers for support and guidance.

 All navigators have extensive oncology experience and are able to assess your needs and help with any challenges that may exist.

 Navigators work closely with you and your oncology team to: